cloudflare/cloudflare-docs/content/magic-firewall/how-to/collect-pcaps.md

 The PCAPs API needs both `system` and `type` to be specified in order to start a capture.
 A PCAP's `system` is the product or logical subsystem where packets are captured, and a PCAP's `type` is how the captured packets are built into a PCAP file.

-To create a sample PCAP request, send a JSON body with the required parameter listed at [Create sample PCAP request](https://api.cloudflare.com/#magic-pcap-collection-create-simple-pcap-request).
+To create a simple PCAP request, send a JSON body with the required parameter listed at [Create simple PCAP request](https://api.cloudflare.com/#magic-pcap-collection-create-simple-pcap-request).

 For full PCAP requests, refer to the required parameters listed at [Create full PCAP requests](https://api.cloudflare.com/#magic-pcap-collection-create-full-pcap-request).
-Note that full packet captures require two additional parameters than sample packets.
+Note that full packet captures require two additional parameters than simple packets.

 The full PCAP request endpoint also contains optional fields you can use to limit the amount of packets captured.
-Both full and sample packet requests contain an optional `filter_v1` parameter you can use to filter packets by IPv4 Source address, for example.
+Both full and simple packet requests contain an optional `filter_v1` parameter you can use to filter packets by IPv4 Source address, for example.
 For a full list of the filter options, refer to the parameter lists above.

-Currently, you can only send one collect request per minute for sample PCAPs, and you can only have one running or pending full PCAP at a time.
+Currently, you can only send one collect request per minute for simple PCAPs, and you can only have one running or pending full PCAP at a time.

 **Full PCAPs**